-Considering where the industry is now heading, we updated our original modeling in 2020 based on analysis of the latest trends and data.
+Considering where the industry is now heading, we updated our original modelling in 2020 based on analysis of the latest trends and data.
 Compared to today, in 2030, we expect:

-Our new forecast predicts that hospital M&A will likely occur in nearly every market, some to consolidate toward a more focused care delivery model and others, for survival:
+Our new forecast predicts that hospital M&A will likely occur in nearly every market, some to consolidate towards a more focussed care delivery model and others, for survival:

-Health systems should consider how they can control their own destiny and innovate care delivery with an eye toward longer term business model transformation by:
+Health systems should consider how they can control their own destiny and innovate care delivery with an eye towards longer term business model transformation by:

 One can never accurately predict what may happen in a decade; however, transformation of care delivery models and, therefore, hospital consolidation will likely continue.

-The 10 largest health systems grew significantly in market share and revenue.
-Between 2012 and 2018, the market share (based on patient revenue) of the 10 largest health systems grew to be nearly a quarter of the market.
-This is due to growth in both revenue and consolidation.
-Revenue grew for the 10 largest health systems nearly twice as much during this period compared with the rest of the health systems and independent hospitals in the market (82% vs. 45%).
+The 10 largest health systems grew significantly in market share and income.
+Between 2012 and 2018, the market share (based on patient income) of the 10 largest health systems grew to be nearly a quarter of the market.
+This is due to growth in both income and consolidation.
+Income grew for the 10 largest health systems nearly twice as much during this period compared with the rest of the health systems and independent hospitals in the market (82% vs. 45%).